-For more parties and drinks, get involved in London Beer Week which takes place during the same week.
+For more parties and drinks, get involved in London Beer Week which takes place in March.
 Try new beers and sample old favourites, attend masterclasses, brewery tours and parties, and mingle with other cider, beer, ale and lager fans.

 Treat your mum to a day out in London on Mother's Day, which is celebrated in March in the UK.
 There's plenty of things to do with mum in London, from afternoon teas and river cruises, to shopping and musicals.

-Gather around the Thames this month to see rowing crews from around the world take on the same course as The Oxford and Cambridge Boat Races, but in the opposite direction, with Head of the River Race.
-In 2017, The Oxford and Cambridge Boat Races are taking place in early April.
+Secure a good viewing spot along the Thames Championship Course this month to see rowing crews from around the world take on the river during Head of the River Race; followed by the Oxford and Cambridge Boat Races later in the month, which sees the UK's two most prestigious universities compete in the annual rowing races.
 Both events are free to watch.